openframeworks/ofBook/chapters/hardware/chapter.md

 **Make an ofArduino object**

-The first step is to add an ofArduino object into the header file of your project (usually, testApp.h).
+The first step is to add an ofArduino object into the header file of your project (usually, ofApp.h).
 I'll call this myArduino.

 ```cpp
 void setup();